Family History Skills & Strategies (Intermediate) with Certificate

 Q. Will there be restrictions on class size?

-A. It is the plan of the Society and Pharos to progress to offering an advanced set of courses.
-However, this will not happen immediately.
+A. Yes.
+It is the plan of the Society and Pharos to progress to offering an advanced set of courses.

 Q. Is it possible to use any other accreditation such as the credits I currently have with a university?